DavidC001/UKC-concept-embedding/README.md

 ### Notice

-The datasets used in this project is not uploaded to the repository
+The datasets used in this project are not uploaded to the repository